Geo504/Star-Wars_API/starwars_api/README.md

+In the console, install global in your PC:
+### `pip install virtualenv`

-In the project directory, run for virtual env:
+In the project directory, run for virtual env (gitbash):

 ### `source venv/Scripts/activate`